-Avoid the Avoid Contact with the skin and eyes Following Avoid breathing in the dust in the combustion chamber Avoid transferring the contamination from clothing and items at the job site Personal Protec- Wear long-sleeved shirt and pants, gloves, and safety goggles tive Equipment Wear a respirator with a N95 rated filter efficiency or better.
-1 Working Use water to reduce airborne dust levels when cleaning the combustion chamber Environment Do not dry sweep silica dust.
-Pre-wet or use a vacuum with a high efficiency HEPA filter Take all possible steps to provide adequate ventilation in the boiler / water heater room Clean-up Remove all contaminated clothing after use.
-Store in sealable container until cleaned Wash contaminated clothing separately from other laundry and rinse washing machine after use to avoid contaminating other clothes.
+Avoid the Avoid Contact with the skin and eyes Following Avoid breathing in the dust in the combustion chamber Avoid transferring the contamination from clothing and items at the job site Avoid transferring the contamination from clothing and items at the job site Personal Protec- • Wear long-sleeved shirt and pants, gloves, and safety goggles tive Equipment • Wear a respirator with a N95 rated filter efficiency or better.
+1 Working Use water to reduce airborne dust levels when cleaning the combustion chamber Environment filter • Take all possible steps to provide adequate ventilation in the boiler / water heater room Clean-up Remove all contaminated clothing after use.
+Store in sealable container until cleaned • Wash contaminated clothing separately from other laundry and rinse washing machine after use to avoid contaminating other clothes.
 Wash all exposed body areas gently with soap and water after contact.
 Disposal Discard used RCF components by sealing in an airtight plastic bag.
 RCF and crystalline silica are not classified as hazardous wastes in the United States and Canada.
-First aid If contact with eyes: Flush with water for at least 15 minutes.
-Seek immediate medical attention if irritation persists If contact with skin: Wash affected area gently with soap and water.
-Seek immediate medical attention if irritation persists.
-If breathing difficulty develops: Leave the area and move to a location with clean fresh air.
+First aid • If contact with eyes: Flush with water for at least 15 minutes.
+Seek immediate medical attention if irritation persists • If contact with skin: Wash affected area gently with soap and water.
+Seek immediate medical attention if irritation persists. • If breathing difficulty develops: Leave the area and move to a location with clean fresh air.
 Seek immediate medical attention if breathing difficulties persist.
 Ingestion: Do not induce vomiting.
 Drink plenty of water.
-Seek immediate medical attention
+Seek immediate medical at- tention